 srs-support

-Answer SRS (Simple Realtime Server) questions for developers and users — protocols, configuration, architecture, codecs, ecosystem tools, deployment, and troubleshooting.
-Use when anyone asks about SRS features, how SRS works, supported protocols (RTMP, SRT, WebRTC/WHIP/WHEP, HLS, DASH, HTTP-FLV, RTSP, GB28181), codec support, transmuxing, transcoding, configuration, performance, or the SRS ecosystem (srs-bench, state-threads).
+Answer SRS (Simple Realtime Server) questions for users and operators — protocols, configuration, codecs, ecosystem tools, deployment, and troubleshooting.
+Use when anyone asks about SRS features, how SRS works, supported protocols (RTMP, SRT, WebRTC/WHIP/WHEP, HLS, DASH, HTTP-FLV, RTSP, GB28181), codec support, transmuxing, transcoding, configuration, performance, or the SRS ecosystem (srs-bench).
 Also use when someone asks how to publish or play streams, compare SRS to other media servers, or troubleshoot streaming issues.

 Safety Notice